atlassian/react-beautiful-dnd/README.md

 - **escape** <kbd>esc</kbd> - cancel the drag

-During a mouse drag the following standard keyboard events are blocked to prevent a bad experience:
+During a mouse drag the following standard keyboard events are prevented to prevent a bad experience:

-- **tab** <kbd>tab ↹</kbd> - blocking tabbing
+- **tab** <kbd>tab ↹</kbd> - preventing tabbing
-- **enter** <kbd>⏎</kbd> - blocking submission
+- **enter** <kbd>⏎</kbd> - preventing submission

-Other than these explicitly blocked keyboard events all standard keyboard events should work as expected.
+Other than these explicitly prevented keyboard events all standard keyboard events should work as expected.

 ## Keyboard dragging